 Our World Travel Journey

-We began our world travels in Central America, South America, the Middle East, and Europe and our second year is starting in New Zealand!
-The first year abroad brought many wrong turns, mishaps, and frustration, but the adventure has been worth it all.
+We began our world travels in Central America, but it was simply the beginning.
+We’re now on our third year abroad.
 Ahead, we know we have wonderful experiences and beautiful people to meet, and we can’t wait for what the world will teach us.
 We intend to travel as long as our bodies hold out, filling our minds with memories that will sustain us in our latter years.

 Of course, we return back to see our children and grandchildren, and we often meet up with our families, children, brothers & sisters, mothers, and friends on the road.
 Someone asked us recently, what about your friends?
 We are happy to report, we make new friends all the time, and we are blessed beyond measure to have dear friends who support our dream and encourage us to go while we can.